 Currently, owners of lots may rent out their properties on sites like Airbnb if they wish, however renters will need to obtain the consent of their landlord before doing so.
 Landlords should also be vigilant in making sure that their rental properties are not listed on AirBnb without their knowledge, and should seek legal advice if necessary.

 Do you have questions about short-term rentals and holiday-letting on your strata property?
-Get in touch with our team today for more information on our range of strata services or explore our document bank for more information.
+Get in touch with our team today for more information on our range of body corporate services or explore our document bank for more information.